 Solidea Bed and Breakfast

-Located just feet away from Lido La Conchiglia and near Central Station, this charming B&B offers guests free WiFi as well as Italian style breakfast every morning.
+Located just feet away from Lido La Conchiglia and near the central train station, this charming B&B offers guests free WiFi as well as Italian-style breakfast every morning.

 Casa Santangelo